This post was originally published in 2021

 -Wanderlust Creamery

-In this post, I will be mentioning a few essential LA ice cream shops, but with special emphasis on small businesses that you will not find in most LA ice cream guides.
+In this post, I will be mentioning a few essential LA ice cream shops, but I’ll emphasize small businesses that you will not find in most LA ice cream guides.

-Before I moved here from Spain, it surprised me how much people loved ice cream and their willingness to wait in long lines just to get a scoop.
+Before I moved to LA from Spain, it was astounding to see people’s undying love for ice cream and their willingness to wait in long lines just to get a scoop.
 Ice cream in LA is a year-round business.
 There’s no such thing as opening an ice cream shop only in the summer.
-Even on cold days, by LA standards, people will head to their favorite ice cream shops for a scoop.
+Even on cold days, by LA standards, people will head over to their favorite ice cream shop for a scoop.

 On top of having outstanding ice cream shops, LA’s grocery stores offer an impressive plethora of ice cream flavors and brands.

 I went to Whole Foods the other day and I counted all the different ice cream brands in the freezers.
 There were a whopping 21 brands!
-Trader Joe’s has their own ice cream brand with interesting flavors like Ube and Cookie Butter.
+Trader Joe’s has its own ice cream brand with a myriad of best-selling flavors, like Cookie Butter, French Vanilla and Ube.

-If you want to know more about how Thrifty became a Socal institution, visit this great article by the LA Times here.
+If you want to know more about how Thrifty became a Socal institution, I recommend you read this great article by the LA Times here.

-Although I will be including a few soft-serve ice cream places, this article is mostly centered on regular ice cream.
-Gelatos in LA are a completely different ball game.
+In a city where ice cream is as common as palm trees, these are some of the best essential ice cream places in LA.
+I included a few soft serve places, but this article is mostly centered on regular ice cream.
+Gelatos in LA are a completely different ballgame.

 Awan